Rusttm/RusttmPetProjects/README.md

 # RusttmPetProjects
-My pet project during Python and DataScience education
+My pet projects in one place during Python and DataScience education